Beauty in imperfection: How crystal defects can help convert waste heat into electricity

-Category: Environment Hits: 0Half-Heusler Ni-based alloys are thermoelectric materials with the potential for converting waste heat into electricity.
+Category: Environment Hits: 2Half-Heusler Ni-based alloys are thermoelectric materials with the potential for converting waste heat into electricity.
 However, the origin of their impressive conversion efficiency is not entirely clear.
 In a recent study, scientists from have attempted to uncover the role that Ni defects have in the crystal structure of these alloys and how their desirable thermoelectric properties are a consequence of small changes in strain around defective sites.

 Read more https://www.sciencedaily.com/releases/2021/01/210126102803.htm